 Public access centers differ from commercial or "public" television stations because the stations are noncommercial and many of the programs you see are created by local volunteers for the purpose of communicating their views or interests to other local residents.
-Our staff provides training and support to community members who want to create programming, and to make sure the programs are scheduled each week.
-It's BCTV’s job to enforce the few restrictions on programming content and to make sure all producers get equal time on the schedule.
+Our staff provides training and support to community members who want to create programming, and makes sure the programs are scheduled each week.
+It's BCTV’s job to enforce the few restrictions on programming content and to give programs equal time on the schedule.
 BCTV staff do not pre-screen programs.

 BCTV is primarily funded by small percentage of the cable subscription fees paid to cable companies by subscribers in BCTV’s viewing area.
 On your cable bill, this is labeled “PEG fee.”

 In 1976 the town of Brattleboro created an advisory board to establish a public access entity.
 That board eventually became the Board of Directors of Brattleboro Community Television, the non-profit organization created to administer public access in Brattleboro.
 BCTV was granted channel 8 on the cable system, and became the first PEG access channel in Vermont.
 BCTV was registered as a nonprofit in the State of Vermont in 1988.

 In 1990, Warner Cable took over responsibility for providing public access in Brattleboro rather than giving financial and technical support to BCTV.
 After a lengthy review, Vermont’s Public Service Board determined that Brattleboro public access should be returned to an independent organization.
 Channel 10 was added in 2003 to allow more room on the schedule for government meetings.